-Harry West Professor, School of City and Regional Planning/Civil and Environmental Engineering
+Harry West Professor of City & Regional Planning

 Director, Center for Quality Growth and Regional Development

 Dr. Catherine L. Ross is Harry West Professor and Director of the Center for Quality Growth and Regional Development (CQGRD) at the Georgia Institute of Technology.
 She is Deputy Director of Georgia Tech’s Tier 1 University Center for Transportation System Productivity and Management, a $14 million research program.
 Dr. Ross attended Kent State University for her undergraduate degree, completed the Masters of Regional Planning Program and Doctoral Degree at Cornell University, and conducted post-doctoral work at the University of California- Berkeley.
 She served as a Faculty in residence at the National Academy of Sciences Transportation Research Board.
 She has held several positions at Georgia Tech including that of Vice Provost and co-director of Georgia Tech’s Transportation Research and Education Center.
 In July 2009, she was selected to advise the Obama Administration on the first-ever White House Office of Urban Affairs.
 Dr. Ross served as the first Executive Director of the Georgia Regional Transportation Authority (GRTA) from 1999-2003, an innovative regional state agency created by the Georgia Legislature.
 GRTA was formed to help the region, out-of-compliance with clean air standards, develop new transportation services, plans and strategies that met or exceeded federal requirements of the Clean Air Act Amendments (CAA) in order to restore the use of federal funds to the Atlanta region.